Katuri31/PSP/README.md

 # PSP
 Hi,I am Nithin.This repository includes all the Projcts and practice I have done in my problem solving with python(PSP) course where I did Projects from Scratch,Raptor and Python.
+Python and Raptor have seperate folders and coming to scratch i have done in offline scartch(sb3) and uploaded in the master repository which have all common files.

 Course Syllabus:-